dappnode/DAppNodeDocs/docs/user/dappnode-cloud/providers/aws/set-up-instance.md

 - You will also need to provide your Telegram user ID.
 You can get it by sending `/start` to a bot such as `@RawDataBot`.

 ### 5. **Launch Instance** 🚀

-After subscribing, you will need to follow these steps to launch your Dappnode instance:

-- Accept the terms and click "Continue to Configuration".
-- Check the region and click "Continue to Launch" to proceed with the instance launch.
-- In the "Choose Action" dropdown, select "Launch through EC2" and click "Launch".

-#### Instance Configuration

 Once in the EC2 "Launch an instance" UI you will have to choose the configuration of your instance.
 Next steps will explain you what configurations do you need to modify section by section.